 Appropriate media coverage which may include online, printed and TV.

 Depending on the nature of work exhibited, it will be made available for sale through the Gabriel Caruana Foundation.
-Each selected artist or artist group/collective has the possibility of selecting another additional work, preferably from the same collection of works.
 Proceeds from any sale made shall go towards the artist/collective and the Foundation, the latter for fundraising purposes.

 The works will be made available for sale for a period of one year, exclusively from the Gabriel Caruana Foundation.
 Terms and conditions apply and will be subject to an agreement between the artist and the Foundation.

-The final work exhibited at The Mill will form part of a yearly postcard collection sold by the GCF for fundraising purposes, sales of such postcards go towards the Foundation to further its objectives.
+The final work/s exhibited at The Mill will form part of an annual postcard collection sold by the GCF for fundraising purposes, sales of such postcards go towards the Foundation to further its objectives.

 WHAT CAN YOU GIVE BACK IN RETURN?

 In the spirit of artist-run centres and to further the philosophy of exchange we are asking each selected artist or artist group/collective to be part of the Foundation by giving back some of your time and talents.
 As a non-profit we run on the passion and dedication of the team and volunteers.
 We are asking for 20 hours of your time (within six months from the closing of the exhibition).
 You can be involved in the different aspects related to the running of The Mill and the Foundation.
 From giving workshops, greeting guests, assisting in setting up other exhibitions, proofreading, designing of artwork, documenting exhibitions and archives – there’s always something interesting to do!
 Let us know how you are willing to contribute!